Quincy Adams station: Renovations

-Until 2012, access to the garage had only been from ramps off I-93 and Route 3, with the Burgin Parkway entrance leading only to a 160-space surface lot.
+Until 2012, access to the garage had only been from ramps off Interstate 93 and Route 3, with the Burgin Parkway entrance leading only to a 160-space surface lot.
 In July 2012, after the closure of the garage at Quincy Center due to structural issues, the 130-space lower level of the garage was made accessible from Burgin Parkway as well.

 Although built to last 50 years, the $28 million garage at Quincy Adams began suffering concrete damage due to water leakage and ill-fitting structural elements.
 Repairs were performed to the Quincy Adams and Braintree garages in the mid 1990s.
 In 2015, the MBTA began a $4.4 million project to address urgent structural issues with the two garages, though full repair or replacement was still needed.
 The garage was fully renovated from May 2018 through December 2021 at a cost of $35 million; the station and garage were originally planned to remain open during the whole project.
 The garage was closed from October 5, 2020, to April 20, 2021, when it partially reopened.

 A separate $10.5 million project, which began in August 2018, involved the replacement of the two existing garage elevators and single platform elevator plus the addition of a redundant platform elevator.
 One garage elevator was completed in late 2020, followed by the new platform elevator in 2021.
 The second garage elevator was completed in early 2022, followed by the replacement of the existing platform elevator in October 2023.